 Connect MES, ERP, CMMS, And Operator Workflows

 A physical AI recommendation has value only if it reaches the right system and person.
-Plan integrations with MES for production state, ERP for orders and inventory, CMMS for maintenance work, quality systems for inspection outcomes, and dashboards or mobile tools for operators.
+Plan integrations with MES for production state, ERP for orders and inventory, CMMS for maintenance work, QMS for inspection outcomes, historians for time-series context, and dashboards or mobile tools for operators.
+If the ERP or MES is hard to connect, treat ERP integration modernization services as a roadmap dependency instead of hiding that risk inside the AI estimate.

 Decide which actions are read-only, which create tasks, which suggest changes, and which can write back automatically.
 In most plants, automatic writeback should come late.
 Start with evidence-rich recommendations, then approved task creation, then tightly bounded automation after the operating team trusts the loop.